benpollarduk/NetAF/docs/docfx/docs/getting-started.md

 }
 ```

-Simply build and run the application and congratulations, you have a working BP.AdventureFramework game!
+Simply build and run the application and congratulations, you have a working NetAF game!